sashajeltuhin/kubernetes-workshop/README.md

 To force a new rollout revision, a part of the pod spec has to be changed.
 We can for example switch the routing engine to use a different region.
  Open `backend/osrm-api.yaml` and change the last command parameter, which is the url to regional geo data file (pbf).
 The current image points to Florida.
-You can locate URLs to other desired regions at [GeoFabrik site] (http://download.geofabrik.de).
+You can locate URLs to other desired regions at [GeoFabrik site](http://download.geofabrik.de).
 Some examples:

 `Georgia: "http://download.geofabrik.de/north-america/us/georgia-latest.osm.pbf"`